Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-05-Use-M365-Apps-to-Label-data.md

    >**Note**: In this step, we are creating a new Word document that will be utilized for applying a sensitivity label.

-1. From the top menu bar, select **Sensitivity**.(**Note**: If the option is not available, it will take sometime to reflect Alternatively try refreshing the page or sign-out and sign-in again) From the drop down select **Confidential-Finance**
+1. From the top menu bar, select **Sensitivity**.(**Note**: If the option is not available, it will take sometime to reflect Alternatively try refreshing the page or sign-out and sign-in again) From the drop down select **Confidential-Finance**.

     ![](../media/lab5-image3.png)